 The knee joint is made up of two bones: the femur (thighbone) and the tibia (shinbone).
 There is also cartilage lining at each articulating end of the bone that allows for smooth movement.
 The knee joint has a small amount of fluid that lubricates the joints and helps keep them healthy.
 When the cartilage becomes worn out or damaged, the bones start to rub against one another and result in inflammation and pain.

 There are 2 kinds of osteoarthritis, primary and secondary osteoarthritis.
 Primary osteoarthritis is the typical “wear and tear” of the joint due to age, whereas secondary osteoarthritis is caused by other factors.

 Risk factors of osteoarthritis include the following:

 Signs and symptoms of knee osteoarthritis include:

-Treatment of knee osteoarthritis includes:
+Management of knee osteoarthritis in Singapore includes: